ppKrauss/openCitation/reports/inferredLicense-BR.md

 ## Extracts and interpretations

-**1.** Official response to the *Article 2.4* of the Berne Convention, to give or not *protection to official texts*:<br/> no manifestation at the Brazilian's promulgation of accession to the Berne Convention, [Dec75699](http://www.lexml.gov.br/urn/urn:lex:br:federal:decreto:1975-05-06;75699),  but [Lei9610](http://www.lexml.gov.br/urn/urn:lex:br:federal:lei:1998-02-19;9610) express the protection-exclusion of *"official texts"*,
+**1.** Official response to the *Article 2.4* of the Berne Convention, to give or not *protection to official texts*:

+There are no manifestation at the Brazilian's promulgation of accession to the Berne Convention, [Dec75699](http://www.lexml.gov.br/urn/urn:lex:br:federal:decreto:1975-05-06;75699),  but [authors' rights](https://en.wikipedia.org/wiki/Authors%27_rights) law, [Lei9610](http://www.lexml.gov.br/urn/urn:lex:br:federal:lei:1998-02-19;9610), express the protection-exclusion of *"official texts"*,

 >  Art.
 8º Não são objeto de proteção como direitos autorais de que trata esta Lei: